kleinbottle/swanlotus/content/blogs/varieties-of-multiplication/varieties-of-multiplication.md

 Let $a > 0, b > 0 \in \mathbb{R}$.
 Then, both $(-a)$ and $(-b)$ are negative.
 Note that $ab$ is positive and its additive inverse is $-(ab) = (-a)(b) = (a)(-b)$ which is negative from our previous result.

 The scheme we have followed so far is to add something to the object of interest and use the axioms to prove that the sum is zero.
 The result we are after will then pop out.
-Let us apply that method again.
+Let us apply that method again, using the final result fron @eq:minusprod-prodminus:
 $$
 \begin{aligned}
 -(ab) + (-a)(-b) &= (a)(-b) + (-a)(-b); & \mbox{ result from previous section}\\